wp-plugins/football-pool/readme.txt

 == Changelog ==

 = 2.4.3 =
+* Added 'auto set' function to bonus questions.
+This makes it easier for admins when rewarding points for multiple choice questions with a fixed set of answers a user can choose from.
 * Added a filter that adds the team name, stadium name or group name to the corresponding page's title tag.
+* Added weighted average points as an option for the [fp-league-info] shortcode.
 * Updated Dutch translation file.
 * Bug fix: when all bonus questions are linked to a match, the pool page still showed the title for a question form beneath the matches form.